harvester/docs/docs/host/host.md

 2. On the node you want to modify, click **⋮ > Edit Config**.
 2. Select the **Disks** tab and click **Add Disks**.
 3. Select an additional raw block device to add as an additional data volume.
-    - The `Force Formatted` option is required when the block device has once been force-formatted.
+    - The `Force Formatted` option is required when the block device has ever been force-formatted.

 !!! note
-    For Harvester to identify disks uniquely, it is required to have an unique WWN for each disk.
-Otherwise Harvester would refuse to add the disk.
+    In order for the Harvester to uniquely identify the disks, each disk needs to have a unique WWN.
+Otherwise, Harvester will refuse to add the disk.
-    If your disk does not have a WWN, you can also format it in EXT4 format to help Harvester identify it.
+    If your disk does not have a WWN, you can also format it in `EXT4` format to help Harvester recognize it.

 !!! note
-    If you are testing out Harvester within a QEMU environment, be aware of the version of QEMU itself.
-QEMU prior to v6.0 always generates the same WWN for NVMe disk emulations.
-Please use QEMU v6.0 or later to avoid such limitation.
+    If you are testing Harvester in a QEMU environment, please pay attention to the version of QEMU itself.
+QEMU prior to v6.0 always generated the same WWN for NVMe disk emulation.
+Please use QEMU v6.0 or later to avoid such limitations.

 ![Edit Config](assets/edit-config.png)
 ![Add Disks](assets/add-disks.png)